Skip to content

 Sniper Alley and the Holiday Inn

 The main artery running west out of the centre - Zmaja od Bosne, the wide boulevard toward the airport - earned the wartime nickname “Sniper Alley” because it ran straight beneath the high-rise blocks and the hills where gunmen were positioned.
 Crossing it, or the junctions off it, could be lethal, and improvised barriers of wrecked cars and shipping containers were set up to block the sightlines.
-It is an ordinary, busy road today, lined with rebuilt towers and trams; there is nothing to buy or enter, but walking or riding its length, and understanding what an everyday errand along it once cost, is its own quiet lesson.
+It’s an ordinary, busy road today, lined with rebuilt towers and trams; there is nothing to buy or enter, but walking or riding its length, and understanding what an everyday errand along it once cost, is its own quiet lesson.

 Halfway along it stands the bright yellow former Holiday Inn (now the Hotel Holiday), built for the 1984 Winter Olympics and designed by the Sarajevo architect Ivan Straus.
 Through the siege it was the base for the foreign journalists who reported the war to the world, its exposed front facing the boulevard and the hills; it was shelled repeatedly and never closed.
 It still operates as a hotel, and while it is not a museum, its blunt Olympic-era shape is one of the most recognisable survivors of the siege.